-Eleven studies were selected including 8 RCTs and 3 cross-over RCTs.
+Eleven studies were selected including eight RCT's and three crossover RCTs.
 All studies compared and active NIBS group with a sham group.
 The intervention of these studies included rTMS (four trials), tDCS (six trials), and CES (one trials).
 The pooled analysis demonstrated no significant effect of repetitive transcranial magnetic stimulation, transcranial direct current stimulation, or cranial electrotherapy stimulation on neuropathic pain reduction after spinal cord injury.
 In addition, noninvasive brain stimulation showed no beneficial effect over sham stimulation on the improvement of depression, while it yielded a significant reduction of anxiety levels immediately after treatment.
-Subgroup analysis showed that only cranial electrotherapy stimulation.
+Subgroup analysis showed that only cranial electrotherapy stimulation had a significant effect on the reduction of anxiety levels among the three types of noninvasive brain stimulation.
 There are limitations with the study including the small number evaluated for each type of stimulation, most subjects were male and only studies that contained pain were included whereas those only examined anxiety and depression may have been missed.
-The overall findings indicated that noninvasive brain stimulation had no significant effect on an individuals with post-SCI NP, but cranial electrotherapy stimulation might be useful in the management of anxiety in these individuals.
+The overall findings indicated that noninvasive brain stimulation had no significant effect on pain reduction in individuals with post-SCI NP, but cranial electrotherapy stimulation might be useful in the management of anxiety in these individuals.
 These findings do not support the routine use of noninvasive brain stimulation for NP in individuals with SCI.
 Further studies are needed with larger sample size to support this technology.